awsdocs/amazon-emr-release-guide/doc_source/emr-release-5x.md

 + Spark 2\.3\.2
 + Zeppelin 0\.8\.0

-**New Features**
+**New features**
 + Beginning with Amazon EMR 5\.18\.0, you can use the Amazon EMR artifact repository to build your job code against the exact versions of libraries and dependencies that are available with specific Amazon EMR release versions\.
-For more information, see [Checking Dependencies Using the Amazon EMR Artifact Repository](emr-artifact-repository.md)\.
+For more information, see [Checking dependencies using the Amazon EMR artifact repository](emr-artifact-repository.md)\.

-**Changes, Enhancements, and Resolved Issues**
+**Changes, enhancements, and resolved issues**
 + Hive
   + Added support for S3 Select\.
-For more information, see [Using S3 Select with Hive to Improve Performance](emr-hive-s3select.md)\.
+For more information, see [Using S3 Select with Hive to improve performance](emr-hive-s3select.md)\.
 + Presto
   + Added support for [S3 Select](https://aws.amazon.com/blogs/aws/s3-glacier-select/) Pushdown\.
-For more information, see [Using S3 Select Pushdown with Presto to Improve Performance](emr-presto-s3select.md)\.
+For more information, see [Using S3 Select Pushdown with Presto to improve performance](emr-presto-s3select.md)\.
 + Spark
   + The default log4j configuration for Spark has been changed to roll container logs hourly for Spark streaming jobs\.
 This helps prevent the deletion of logs for long\-running Spark streaming jobs\.

-**5\.18\.0 Component Versions**
+**5\.18\.0 component versions**

 The components that Amazon EMR installs with this release are listed below\.
 Some are installed as part of big\-data application packages\.
 Others are unique to Amazon EMR and installed for system processes and features\.
 These typically start with `emr` or `aws`\.
 Big\-data application packages in the most recent Amazon EMR release are usually the latest version found in the community\.
 We make community releases available in Amazon EMR as quickly as possible\.